mrfil/PowerGrid/_docs/Creating_Objects.md

 using namespace arma;
 // After: mat<complex<float>>
 ```
-In PowerGrid, we use a very mild implementation of template metaprogramming to generalize classes and objects witout resorting to complex C++ code.
+In PowerGrid, we use a very mild implementation of template metaprogramming to generalize classes and objects without resorting to complex C++ code.
 For example, the SENSE object needs to perform many forward and adjoint Fourier transforms.
-These can be field corrected or not, Gdft or Gnufft, etc. Templates let us wait until the code is compiled to worry about which type of variables we are using.
-As long as all of the operators and functions called can be found at compile time, we can write the code in terms of a general variable type, called a templated type.
+These can be field corrected or not, Gdft or Gnufft, etc. Templates let us wait until the code is compiled to worry about which type of variables or transform objects we are using.
+As long as all of the operators and functions called can be found at compile time, we can write the code in terms of a general variable type, called a templated or generic type.

 ```C++
 template<typename T1, typename Tobj>